irenatrend/Data_Visualization_And_D3js_Udacity/README.md

 ### Feedback 4
+The graph is pretty cool.
+I like how it toggles when you select different variation (attendance, height, and ticket price).
+From my perspective, the only confusion or you can say unclear part the Man’s height chart.
+I’m not sure what analysis it is trying to convey.

 * Is there something you don't like in the graphic?
 	- No
 * Is there something you don’t understand in the graphic?